The Touch ID Failed error has now started haunting many new iPhone users.

 3. Place your clean finger on the Home Button as requested by Touch ID feature.

 4. Place and Lift the finger as per screen instructions so that it can detect and register your fingerprint correctly.

 If you don’t do it properly, you’ll get the following error message.
-Just select OK and continue with same process.
+Just select OK and continue with the same process.

 5. Then, you will be asked to adjust your finger for the grip detection.

 In this step, you should try to cover all the edges of your finger.
 You should also exert a bit of pressure on this button, which helps in recognizing your finger grip.

 6. Enter the iTunes Store password if any.
 This will help you make App Store purchases with fingerprint technology.

 7. Close the ‘Settings’ app and restart your iPhone.
 Try to unlock it using the same registered finger.

 Done.
 Now, that’s how you should setup the Touch ID on iPhone!

 Multiple Fingerprints Setup –

 This is an important step for your Touch ID feature.

 Don’t just rely on one fingerprint to access your iPhone!
-It will makes things more difficult later if you can’t unlock the device using Touch ID.
+It will make things more difficult later if you can’t unlock the device using Touch ID.

 Apple has provided multiple fingerprints setup under Touch ID and Passcode option.
 So, do use it and add more fingerprints according to your preference.

 Multiple fingerprints also allow the sensor technology to understand your finger pressure, grip & touch.
 Ultimately, this information is used to improve and process previously collected data.

 - Water/Coffee spilled on the phone.

-- Your phone was exposed to moisture for long time.
+- Your phone was exposed to moisture for a long time.